Autosomal dominant tubulointerstitial kidney disease

 The following tests can help diagnose this condition:

-As the disease gets worse, kidney failure develops.
-Treatment may involve medications and diet changes, limiting foods containing phosphorus and potassium.
+As the disease progresses, kidney failure develops.
+Treatment may involve taking medicines and diet changes, limiting foods containing phosphorus and potassium.
 You may need dialysis and a kidney transplant.

 When to Contact a Medical Professional